Metabolic Health+ – Clinic

 -

-2. Attend Your AppointmentVisit your clinic at your chosen time for sample collection, including a quick blood draw and basic measurements such as height, weight and blood pressure.
+2. Attend Your AppointmentVisit your clinic for sample collection, including a quick blood draw and any measurements included in your test, such as height, weight and blood pressure.

 -